List of Emmerdale characters introduced in 2015: Emma Barton

 Within the next few weeks Emma puts on an act of sadness mourning James.
 Dementia sufferer Ashley tells Emma he remembers seeing her on the bridge before the car accident and she later offers to look after him whilst his wife Laurel Thomas (Charlotte Bellamy) is having a manicure, however she goes to confuse him which leads to Ashley becoming distressed by Emma telling him many different things at once to get rid of the memory of her on the bridge.
 Later when Laurel comes home she asks Ashley if he recorded anything on his video recorder which he says no too however it is shown that the video recorder is on and that it has recorded Emma telling Ashley he didn't see her on the bridge.
 In October 2017, Emma's crimes begin to catch up with her and she begins to unravel as Gabby Thomas (Rosie Bentham) learns the truth about her killing James and her lies to Ashley.
 She confronts Gabby and they fight, leading to Emma being knocked unconscious in the river.
-She is found by her son, Finn, but she locks him in the church.
-Later, startled by a noise, accidentally shoots Finn, leading to his death shortly after.
+She is found by Finn, but she locks him in the church.
+Later, startled by a noise, Emma accidentally shoots Finn, and he later dies from his injuries.
 Wracked with guilt for everything she has done, Emma seemingly commits suicide by jumping from a viaduct.
 As she dies, she is met by the ghosts of James and Finn.
 Dying, she asks for their forgiveness, which they give her.

-On the day of her funeral, 14 December 2017, a flashback reveals that she was actually pushed off the cliff by Moira Barton following a confrontation between the pair over Holly's death as well as the murders of James and Finn.
+On the day of her funeral, a flashback reveals that she was actually pushed off the viaduct by Moira following a confrontation between the pair over Holly's death, as well as the murders of James and Finn.